 The record shows that the appellant did have a reasonable opportunity to file a timely appeal.
-Claimant received the decision within ten days of its mailing.
-She did not file an appeal because she no longer needed benefits.
-The failure to file a timely appeal within the time prescribed by the Iowa Employment Security Law was not due to any Iowa Workforce Development error or misinformation or delay or other action of the United States Postal Service.
+While claimant may not have received the decision within ten days of its mailing, he did not attempt to file an appeal once he returned home and got his mail in September 2020.
+Instead he waited until March 2021.
+The failure to file a timely appeal within the time prescribed by the lowa Employment Security Law was not due to any lowa Workforce Development error or misinformation or delay or other action of the United States Postal Service.
 See Iowa Administrative Code rule 871-24.35(2).
 Accordingly, there is not good cause to treat the late appeal as a timely appeal.
 Because the appeal was untimely, the administrative law judge lacks jurisdiction to make a determination with respect to the nature of the appeal or to disturb the decision from which the claimant appealed.
 See Beardslee v.
 IDJS, 276 N.W.2d 373 (Iowa 1979) and Franklin v.
 IDJS, 277 N.W.2d 877 (Iowa 1979).